The best rendering software

 Choosing from some of the best rendering software available now can be more complex than you'd image; the 3D art industry has an amazing range of different renderers that are the pick of 3D artists.
 Some of these have been in development for decades and others are new and trying to break into the mainstream.
 There is a mix of built-in renderers contained within specific pieces of software and then there are standalone options.

 Most of the best 3D rendering software on the market aim to provide the necessary tools to enable 3D artists to create photo-realistic renders of their work.
 These can cover GPU and CPU rendering and they're often targeted to specific needs, such as for 3D artwork, ArchViz and even VR.
-In my guide I pick the best rendering software for you, including highlighting the fastest rendering software, the best value and the best rendering software for architects.
+In my guide I pick the best rendering software for you, including highlighting the fastest rendering software and the best value.

 Below you'll find all the main renderers that I think are worth mentioning.
 Many of these options have grown and developed over many years of active investment from their developers.
 There has been an increasing demand for GPU renderers to power real-time interactive experiences and so many renderers now support both CPU and GPU rendering. (see our guide to the best graphics cards).